Jefferson County, Alabama: Government and infrastructure

 Jefferson County is one of the eight counties in Alabama with a limited-form of home rule government.
 A 1973 Commission had recommended that all counties be granted home rule under the state constitution, but the state legislature has refused to give up its control over local affairs.

 In the late nineteenth and twentieth centuries, the county was underrepresented politically for decades into the 1960s because the rural-dominated state legislature refused to redistrict as population increased in urban counties.
 Changes to county representation in the state legislature did not take place until the state was required to incorporate the principle of one man, one vote from the US Supreme Court decision of Baker v.
 Carr (1964).
 It ruled that bicameral legislatures had to have both houses based on population districts, rather than geographic ones.
 The complexity of Birmingham and Jefferson County urban conditions required more local management, as it was a major industrial center.
 The county gained some home rule functions by 1944.
-It allows the county to be set up a zoning system for land use, maintain the sanitary sewer, sewerage systems and highways, provide for garbage and trash disposal, and to enforce taxation (except for property taxes).
+It allows the county to set up a zoning system for land use, maintain the sanitary sewer, sewerage systems and highways, provide for garbage and trash disposal, and to enforce taxation (except for property taxes).

 Today the county has a type of council-manager form of government.
 It is governed by a five-member commission that combines the legislative and executive duties for the county.
 The Commissioners are elected from single-member districts.
 Each county commissioner represents one of the five districts in the county, apportioned roughly equally by population.
 By votes in the commission, the commissioners are given executive responsibilities for the various county departments, which fall under the categories of "Roads and Transportation", "Community Development", "Environmental Services", "Health and Human Services", "Technology and Land Development", and "Finance and General Services".
 The County Commission elects a President from among its members, who serves as the chairperson of all County Commission meetings, and who has additional executive duties.

 The Commission hires a county manager, who oversees and directs daily operations of county departments.